 She is active in local politics in her home area of Chester County.
 She is also a member of the Philadelphia Public Relations Association.

 Before joining Ceisler Media in 2003, Meredith worked in the office of Pa.
 State Sen. Constance H. Williams.
-As a constituent service aide to the senator, she worked with citizens to solve problems and address a wide array of legislative concerns.
+As a constituent service aide to the senator, she worked with communities to solve problems and address a wide array of legislative concerns.

 Meredith holds a master’s degree in communication management from Temple University’s Strategic and Organizational Communication program.
 She graduated cum laude from Saint Joseph’s University with a bachelor’s degree in political science.
 She is a member of Phi Beta Kappa, the nation’s oldest academic honor society.

-She lives in Chester County with her husband, young son and daughter and two pet dogs.
+She lives in Chester County with her husband, young son and daughter, and their dog.